Natalie Clifford Barney: Renée Vivien

 Vivien saw Barney as a muse and as Barney put it, "she had found new inspiration through me, almost without knowing me".
 Barney felt Vivien had cast her as a femme fatale and that she wanted "to lose herself ... entirely in suffering" for the sake of her art.
 Vivien also believed in monogamy, which Barney was unwilling to agree to.
 While Barney was visiting her family in Washington, D.C. in 1901, Vivien stopped answering her letters.
 Barney tried to get her back for years, at one point persuading a friend, operatic mezzo-soprano Emma Calvé, to sing under Vivien's window so she could throw a poem (wrapped around a bouquet of flowers) up to Vivien on her balcony.
 Both flowers and poem were intercepted and returned by a governess.

 In 1904 she wrote Je Me Souviens (I Remember), an intensely personal prose poem about their relationship which was presented as a single handwritten copy to Vivien in an attempt to win her back.
 They reconciled and traveled together to Lesbos, where they lived happily together for a short time and discussed starting a school of poetry for women like the one which Sappho, according to tradition, had founded on Lesbos some 2,500 years before.
 However, Vivien soon got a letter from her lover Baroness Hélène van Zuylen and went to Constantinople thinking she would break up with her in person.
 Vivien planned to meet Barney in Paris afterward, but instead stayed with the Baroness.
 This time, the breakup was permanent.

 Vivien's health declined rapidly after this.
 The author Colette, who herself had an affair with Barney in 1906, was Vivien's friend and neighbor.
 According to Colette, Vivien ate almost nothing and drank heavily, even rinsing her mouth with perfumed water to hide the smell.
 Colette's account has led some to call Vivien an anorexic, but this diagnosis did not yet exist at the time.
 Vivien was also addicted to the sedative chloral hydrate.
 In 1908 she attempted suicide by overdosing on laudanum and died the following year.
 In a memoir written fifty years later, Barney said, "She could not be saved.
 Her life was a long suicide.
 Everything turned to dust and ashes in her hands."

 In 1949, two years after the death of Hélène van Zuylen, Barney restored the Renée Vivien Prize with a financial grant under the authority of the Société des gens de lettres and took on the chairmanship of the jury in 1950.

 Olive Custance

 Barney purchased and read Opals in 1900, a debut collection of poems by Olive Custance.
-Responding to the lesbian themes in the poetry, Barney began corresponding with Custance and exchanging poems.
+Responding to the lesbian themes in the poetry, Barney began corresponding with Custance, who was bisexual, and exchanging poems.
 The two met in 1901 at Barney and Vivien's home in Paris, and they soon began a short romantic relationship.
 While Barney's infidelity aggravated Vivien, Custance was also pursuing a relationship with Lord Alfred Douglas, who she would later marry.